 Raspberry Brioche Braid

 Raspberry Brioche Braid | Artisan Bread in Five Minutes a Day

-This raspberry brioche braid is ideal for breakfast, brunch, after school snack or makes a sweet gift for your neighbor who just had an adorable baby (as mine recently did).
+This raspberry brioche braid is ideal for breakfast, brunch, after school snack.
 When you have a bucket of brioche in the refrigerator this brioche braid can be put together in a no time.
-First, I used the berries to make a quick jam, which is so simple and delicious and I recommend making extra to just have around.
+Consider using the berries to make a quick jam, which is so simple and delicious: make extra to just have around.
 The red of these berries makes for a ruby colored jam and the flavor is just pure raspberry, no additives or binders.
 The jam is spread over a layer of rich cream cheese filling and then the dough is folded over the fillings in a pattern that looks fancy, but is incredibly easy to do.
 The finishing touches are a fresh raspberry glaze and sweet whole berries.
 It will impress everyone and they’ll assume you spent so much time preparing it.

-They never need to know how easy it is, until you share this recipe with them.
+Raspberry Brioche Braid